MakeSchool-Tutorials/Product-Hunt-API-Tutorial/P08-Creating-The-Networking-Layer/content.md

 func getPosts(completion: @escaping ([Post]) -> Void)
 ```

-The escaping closure allows the compiler to continue on to other code—**escaping** the method—and return later on when.
+The escaping closure allows the compiler to continue on to other code—**escaping** the method—and return later on when the data is ready to be returned.

 ## Constructing The Request

 > [action]
-> Add the following lines in `getPosts(completion:)`
+> Add the following lines in the body of `getPosts(completion:)`
 >
 ```swift
 let query = "posts/all?sort_by=votes_count&order=desc&search[featured]=true&per_page=20"